owilliams60/google-homepage/README.md

-This is a simple project to replicate the google homepage
+This is a simple project to replicate the google homepage.

+This project is now complete